Thirumalai-Shaktivel/test/README.md

 # Documentation

-All documentation, installation instructions, motivation, design, ... is available at:
+The documentation including, installation instructions, motivation, and design is available at:

 https://docs.lfortran.org/